Medical education: Entry-level education

+Medical education has been criticized for limited medical education innovation and in some cases for taking too long, which increases the cost of schooling.
+There has been a proliferation of programmes that combine medical training with research (M.D./Ph.D.) or management programmes (M.D./ MBA), although this has been criticised because extended interruption to clinical study has been shown to have a detrimental effect on ultimate clinical knowledge.

 Postgraduate education

 Following completion of entry-level training, newly graduated doctors are often required to undertake a period of supervised practice before full registration is granted; this is most often of one-year duration and may be referred to as an "internship" or "provisional registration" or "residency".

 Further training in a particular field of medicine may be undertaken.
 In the U.S., further specialized training, completed after residency is referred to as "fellowship".
 In some jurisdictions, this is commenced immediately following completion of entry-level training, while other jurisdictions require junior doctors to undertake generalist (unstreamed) training for a number of years before commencing specialization.